2025/2026 Malaysian Tax Booklet

 Controlled transfers

 No balancing adjustments will be made where assets are transferred between persons / companies under common control.
-In such cases, the actual consideration for the transfer of the asset is disregarded and the disposer / acquirer is deemed to have disposed of / acquired the asset at the tax written down value.
+In such cases, the actual consideration for the transfer of the asset is disregarded and the asset is taken to have been transacted at the tax written down value.

 Temporary disuse

-Where an asset is temporarily disused for business purposes, it is still entitled for capital allowances provided the asset was in use immediately prior to the disuse and during the period of disuse it is constantly maintained in readiness to be brought back into use for business purposes.
+Where an asset is temporarily disused for business purposes, it is still entitled for capital allowances provided the asset was in use immediately prior to the disuse and continues to be maintained in readiness to be brought back into use for business purposes.

 If the disuse ceases to be regarded as temporary, the asset will be deemed to have ceased to be used and any allowances granted during the period of temporary disuse will be clawed back.